deta/cloud-docs/docs/tutorials/forms.md

 [Deta Micros](../micros/about.md) can be used to easily deploy form endpoints and the form data can be stored easily with [Deta Base](../base/about.md).

-In this guide, we are going to deploy a Deta Micro that offers a form endpoint for a simple contact form and stores the information in Deta Base.
+In this guide, we are going to deploy a Deta Micro that offers a form endpoint for a simple contact form and stores the information in a Deta Base.

 The guide assumes you have already signed up for Deta and have the [Deta CLI](../cli/install.md) installed.